jbqueru/yast3/README.md

 timer A.

-Core processing wakes up at 60Hz, every 5th tick from timer C. It inherits from the initial thread.
+Core processing wakes up at 60Hz, every 5th tick from timer C.

-Rending wakes up from line 200 of timer B.
+Rendering wakes up from line 200 of timer B.

+Idle thread is always ready, does nothing, waits for the app to have to exit, inherits from main thread.

 No threads are directly tied to the VBL, but, since the VBL inhibits thread switches, it also has to triggered deferred